A Very Jonas Christmas Movie

 A Very Jonas Christmas Movie is a 2025 American Christmas musical comedy film directed by Jessica Yu and written by Isaac Aptaker and Elizabeth Berger.
 It stars the Jonas Brothers (Kevin Jonas, Joe Jonas, and Nick Jonas) and Chloe Bennet.

 The film was released on Disney+ and Hulu on November 14, 2025.
+It received positive reviews from critics, with particular praise directed at the music and the chemistry of the Jonas Brothers.